-Mindful Breathing Techniques to Decrease Anxiety
+Mindful Breathing Techniques for Anxiety

 At this uncertain time the one subject that has continuously come up in my conversations is mental health during the Covid-19 pandemic.
 Many people in our community have been told to self-isolate for 14 days, while others have been encouraged to stay home and practice social distancing with no clear guidelines on when the isolation will be over.
 The unknown can be a frightening thing for many people who have not experienced feelings of anxiety before, let alone people with a pre-existing condition.
-The goal of this article is to educate you on the stress response of the body and give you a couple mindful breathing techniques in your day to combat the stress.
+The goal of this article is to educate you on the stress response of the body and give you a couple mindful breathing techniques for anxiety in your day to combat the stress.

 Our bodies may feel as if they are under attack right now, and when that happens our sympathetic nervous system (SNS) is kicking into gear.
 When our sympathetic system kicks in the physical stress responses you will be able to feel most notably are an increased heart rate, and an increased breathing rate.
 There are other components such as increased blood pressure, pupil dilation, and decrease peristalsis (involuntary movement of the muscles that aid in digestion to move food through the system).
 The sympathetics kick in to prepare your body to fight or run, so these changes allow increased circulation and oxygen to your muscular system to be able to respond to the supposed fight.